fortrabbit/help/docs/craft-3-tune.md

 ## HTTPS

-fortrabbit will provide Let's Encrypt certificates for all domains, please see our [HTTPS article](/https) for more on that.
+fortrabbit will provide Let's Encrypt TLS certificates for all domains, please see our [HTTPS article](/https) for more on that.

 ## htaccess

 Craft CMS comes with a [predefined `.htaccess` file](https://github.com/craftcms/craft/blob/master/web/.htaccess) that lives inside the `web` folder, which is the root path.
-You can extend that with your own rules, like forwarding all requests to https.
-Please see our [.htaccess article](/htaccess) for more.
+You can extend that with your own rules, like forwarding all requests to https or disabling access on the App URL.
+Please see our [.htaccess article](/htaccess) with examples.

 ## Troubleshooting